๐ In this article

 The Unequal Contribution Problem

-When gifts are given jointly "from the family," who contributed what?
-If one sibling consistently funds more of the shared gifts, does that create expectations?
+When gifts are given jointly, who contributed what?
 These financial dynamics need transparency.

 The Favouritism Perception

-In multi-branch families, perceived differences in gift amounts across branches is a common grievance.
+Perceived differences in gift amounts across family branches is a common grievance.
 Documentation either proves fairness or reveals an issue to address directly.

 Building a Fair Family Gift System